 - [25] Having found that one or more of the grounds in section 143 applies the Board must, under s147M of the Acti, consider the appropriate disciplinary penalty, whether the Respondent should be ordered to pay any costs and whether the decision should be published. - [26] The Respondent was invited to make submissions at the hearing as regards penalty, costs and publication.
-The Respondent indicated that he was able to pay a fine.
-He stated that this was his first offence, and he had not been paid for the work. - [27] Counsel for the investigator submitted that the Respondent had been co-operative, had not previously appeared before the Board and that a moderate fine was appropriate.
+The Respondent is suffering financial hardship and at the time of the offending, he was under considerable stress due to very difficult personal circumstances. - [27] Counsel for the Investigator submitted that the Respondent had been co-operative, had not previously appeared, had taken responsibility for the offending and had taken positive steps since the offending.
+Counsel for the investigator also acknowledged the Respondent's mitigating personal circumstances.